Adding a Participant

 const { sessionId, turnId, inboundMessage } = event.data;

-const respond = await sessionManager.runTurn({
+const result = await callActor({

 sessionId, turnId, slotKey: 'triage',

-provider, registry: tools,
+registry: tools, provider,

 });

-const decision = respond.parts.find((p) => p.partType === 'response')?.data;
+const decision = result.respond.parts.find((p) => p.partType === 'domain-data')?.data;

 await context.routeEvent({